Live Music Every Thursday Evening from 6-8PM

 Ogden After Hours has also welcomed large groups along with the regular Museum visitor, including NPR station managers from accross the United States, local tour operators, and gatherings/receptions for local companies.
 The Museum has also hosts three annual "Ogden After Hours for Teachers ," welcoming 350 teachers from across the metropolitan area.
 Please contact Ellen Balkin email@example.com for more group tour information.

-Ogden After Hours is produced by the Museum's Education Department.
-To be considered for a performance date please send a press kit and demo to the Museum's Curator for Southern Music, Attention: Libra LaGrone.
-For more information, please email Libra at firstname.lastname@example.org
+Ogden After Hours is curated by the Curator of Southern Music and a committee comprised of staff and other community members.
+To be considered for a performance, please submit a press kit and demo to the Curator of Southern Music, Attn: Libra LaGrone.
+For more information, contact firstname.lastname@example.org.